Modelur/docs/docs/reference/whole_plot.md

 **Max.
 Permitted Building Height**

 Using maximum permitted Building Height you can define height restrictions for the whole development area.
-In case some Building is higher than specified inhere, this line will become red, to warn you about it.
+In case some Building is higher than specified here, this line will become red, to warn you about it.
 If you don't want Modelur to validate Buildings Heights, simply erase this and hit ++enter++.

 #### Distances ####